bulwark-security/bulwark/docs/README.md

     detection logic, and ensuring that access never exceeds its permissions grants.
 - **Safe.** Deploy in observe-only mode and build confidence in the system before enabling request blocking.
 - **Commercially Supported.** Bulwark is actively developed and supported by [Bulwark Security PBC](https://bulwark.security/).
-We intend to offer a freely-available [community ruleset](https://github.com/bulwark-security/bulwark-community-ruleset), an advanced commercial ruleset, paid support, and professional services, in addition to a Bulwark cloud admin application.
+We intend to offer a freely available [community ruleset](https://github.com/bulwark-security/bulwark-community-ruleset), an advanced commercial ruleset, paid support, and professional services, in addition to a Bulwark cloud admin application.
 Contact us ([sales@bulwark.security](mailto:sales@bulwark.security)) if you are interested in